scottbcovert/extracurricular-partial-deployments/README.md

 `scripts/` directory contains shell scripts for orchestrating project flows

+`data/` folder contains sample data for hydrating a newly created scratch org

-`.circleci` directory houses continuous integration configs
+`.circleci` directory houses continuous integration configs; Note that this requires creating a Connected App in the Salesforce org and then hooking into CircleCI [how to](https://docs.google.com/document/d/1deSus_938pt4832rDeND51ppnOgKNZxM-dFIyZJJUsw/edit?usp=sharing)

 `.editorconfig` contains common editor settings for our projects.
 Note that VSCode currently requires an extension (see below)

+`.vscode/` contains VSCode-specific editor settings and extension recommendations for sharing amongst team members

 ## Recommended Extensions for VSCode